THFC is a group of specialist, not-for-profit finance companies which lend exclusively to UK Registered Providers of social housing.

 The Chair may serve for a maximum term of six years and is subject to re-election annually at the Annual General Meeting.
-The Board will select each chairman in accordance with the rules of THFC.
+The Board will select each chairperson in accordance with the rules of THFC.

 The Board sets the strategic objectives of the Group, determines investment policies, and agrees performance criteria and delegates to management the detailed planning and implementation of those objectives and policies in accordance with appropriate risk parameters.
 The Board monitors compliance with policies and achievement against objectives by holding management accountable for its activities through quarterly performance reporting and budget updates.

-The Board holds six scheduled meetings each year which cover both standard and adhoc business.
+The Board holds 6 scheduled meetings each year which cover both standard and adhoc business.
 Standard business is tracked via a Board diary and determines the standard section of the agenda and details the key items of business that are considered by the Board.
 A rolling agenda is maintained to record emerging issues that will require Board consideration at future scheduled meetings.
 Two of the six scheduled meetings focus specifically on strategic issues.
 Adhoc meetings are convened as when required where Board approval is required outside of the scheduled meetings.